🔗Installation script

 🔗Importing local Python files

 Frustratingly, Blender's python will not automatically resolve imports for local files.
-To get around this I append the .blend
+To get around this I append the .blend file's path to sys.path.

 To automatically add the current file's path